 Note: Depending on it's contents, a .txt file can cause the payload file to not be listed in a menu.

-Tip: You can also configure E2B using a MyE2B.cfg file so that the file extensions will or will not not be listed in the menus.
+Tip: You can also configure E2B using a MyE2B.cfg file so that the file extension will or will not not be listed in the menus.

 OPTION 2.
 Use a special file extension - For special ISOs or other bootable files, you may need to change the file extension to a 'special' E2B file extension that is recognised by E2B, such as .isomem or .isowinvh (for example, if you have a WinBuilder WinPE ISO, see here for details.).
 E2B may suggest an alternative file extension if it recognises the name of the payload file.